Lormida/Portfolio/README.md

 <h4 align="left">
-	This is my site portfolio that encapsulates not only my knowledge in frontend but also some of my recent pet projects.
+	This is  <a href="https://lormida-portfolio.herokuapp.com/start/">my site</a> portfolio that encapsulates not only my knowledge in frontend but also some of my recent pet projects.
 I hope, you like it!
 </h4>

 <p align="center">